with the Writer,

 What about your path to publication?
 Can you tell us a little of that?

-My published works have definitely taken a path of their own.
-By that, I mean that two of my earliest nationally published works are the result of enthusiasm for the nature of my professional work in the healthcare environment; another published work was a gift for my husband; another published work was a gift for my community; and another published work was a public service effort, etc. Those early publication successes gave me significant personal fulfillment; realizing that some of my writing has brought some joy, laughter, and education to others has been very meaningful to me.
+My published works have definitely taken a path of their own: (1) two of my earliest nationally published works are related to my professional work in the healthcare environment; (2) another published work, which is a stage script, was a gift for my husband and his theater education students; (3) another published work was a gift for my community; (4) and another published work was a public service effort.
+Those early publication successes gave me significant personal fulfillment; realizing that some of my writing has brought some joy, laughter, and education to others has been very meaningful to me.

 Was reading and literacy an important part of your family life when you were growing up?